 Note how ‘assumptive’ the message was, and that the person is studying for a career in counselling.
 Much studying for professional development costs money…

 I never received any reply to my message.

-Ironically, what I have to share is probably the most important thing she could have learnt!
+Ironically, what I have to share may be one of the most important thing she could have learnt!
 If you have trouble believing that; watch this website over the next few years.

 5 An excellent article on entitlement by author Sarah Madison: Dear Broke Reader: Your Sense of Entitlement is Killing Me.

 Join the newsletter